thinkswan/app-yml-rails/README.md

 # app-yml-rails

 This gem provides a Rails application with project-wide settings via an **app.yml** file.
+Settings can be accessed anywhere: controllers, helpers, views, models, tests, in the console, etc.

 ## Features